-numbers of adults with mental health needs may grow proportionately.
-However, the numbers of people with a physical or sensory disability is expected to rise in excess of population growth because a greater number of babies with genetic conditions are expected to survive into childhood and adulthood as a result of medical advances.
+The numbers of adults with mental health needs may grow proportionately, while the numbers of people with a physical or sensory disability is expected to rise in excess of population growth because a greater number of babies with genetic conditions are expected to survive into childhood and adulthood as a result of medical advances.

 People learning disabilities are expected to have increased longevity, in part as a result of advances in medical treatments, which may mean that more may need assistance later in life with needs related to the ageing process, including dementia.
-And a number placed in Care Homes outside the Borough may also wish to return to Thurrock.